arrivendell/visualizer/README.md

 - The first value, a sine-like value, output numbers usually between 5 and 10, in a sine-like shape.
 We will consider this as being the load of a 8 cores CPU on a server, which means that most of the metrics value show a server with a quite high load.
 - The second value, a random number, seems to indeed show random numbers between 4 000 000 and 8 000 000.
 We will then consider that this random number is the value of a random generator supposed to create random numbers between 4 000 000 and 8 000 000
 - The third value, a counter, is considered as a count of the number of time the sensor tried to output metrics.
 It should then always go up at a rate of 1 metric per second, a counter not increasing, decreasing or increasing too much would be a potential issue.
 - Looking at the values of the sensor, it seems that we can see some outliers in the metrics, that could be a defect.
-As we don't want those known outliers to pollute our good metrics, we will tag such outliers (3 values to 0 at the same time) with a special tag so that we can keep track on how much this defect happens without it interfering with other values.
+As we don't want those known outliers to pollute our good metrics, we will tag such outliers (3 values to 0 at the same time) with a special tag so that we can keep track on how much this defect happens without it interfering with other values (See below under `Dashboard and Alarms/Other metrics`).

 ## Building and running the service: